Salary: Level B ($102,967 - $122,268) or Level C ($126,128 - 145,431)

 To find out more about CIS, visit: http://www.cis.unimelb.edu.au/

-The University seeks to increase the diversity of its workforce and the representation of women in areas they have been traditionally under-represented.
-Consistent with this, MSE is seeking to increase the representation of women in the academic workforce across engineering disciplines.
-Under a Special Measure, under Section 12 (1) of the Equal Opportunity Act 2010 (Vic) the School is seeking to lift the representation of women from 20% in 2017 to at least 25% over the next 5 years, and strongly encourages applications from suitably qualified female candidates.
+The University plan seeks to increase the diversity of the workforce and the representation of women in areas they have been traditionally under-represented.
+Consistent with this the School is seeking to increase the representation of women in the academic workforce across engineering disciplines.
+Under a Special Measure, under Section 12 (1) of the Equal Opportunity Act 2010 (Vic) the School is seeking to lift the representation of women from 20% in 2014 to at least 25% over the next 5 years, and strongly encourages applications from suitably qualified female candidates.

-- Potential to achieve the highest levels of scholarship in engineering education research.
+- Potential to achieve the highest levels of scholarship;

 - Experience in supervision of research higher degree students.